terrelsa13/MUMC/README.md

 # Script
 ## media_cleaner.py
-This script will go through all played movies, tv episodes, videos, trailers, and audio for the specified user(s); deleting any media past the specified played age cut off.
+This script will go through all played movies, tv episodes, videos, trailers, audio, and audiobooks for the specified user(s) and their configured libraries; deleting any media past the specified days since played cut off.

 # Configuration
 ## media_cleaner_config.py